lordmilko/i686-elf-tools/README.md

 ### How do I compile x86_64 myself?

 See the [OSDev Wiki](https://wiki.osdev.org/Libgcc_without_red_zone).
-Note that when compiling for Windows however, `make install-target-libgcc` does not appear to copy the no-red-zone libgcc version to the put directory.
+Note that when compiling for Windows however, `make install-target-libgcc` does not appear to copy the no-red-zone libgcc version to the output directory.
 To get around this, simply `cd` into `x86_64-elf/no-red-zone/libgcc` in your output directory and run `make install` yourself.

 ### How on earth did you compile libgcc?